 - Obtaining the VCT compliance reports during the year and as at year end and reviewing their calculations to check that the Company was meeting its requirements to retain VCT status; - Consideration of the Company's expected future compliance with VCT legislation, the absence of bank debt, contingencies and commitments and any market or reputational risks; - Reviewing the forecasted cash flows that support the Directors' assessment of going concern, challenging assumptions and judgements made in the forecasts, and assessing them for reasonableness.
-In particular, we considered the impact of rising inflation and the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; and - Calculating financial ratios to ascertain the financial health of the Company.
+In particular, we considered the available cash resources relative to the forecast expenditure which was assessed against the prior year for reasonableness; - Considering the impact of market volatility and uncertainty, including as a result of the impact of Russian aggression in Ukraine; - Calculating financial ratios to ascertain the financial health of the Company.